Glossary

 Clear Heart

 The highest grade of Redwood.
-Finish, paneling and ceiling of this grade are often used for interior and exterior trim and cabinetwork, where finest appearance is important.
+Finish, paneling, and ceiling of this grade are often used for interior and exterior trim and cabinetwork, where the finest appearance is important.

 Construction Heart